 Arterial Drainage Schemes were carried out by the Office of Public Works under the Arterial Drainage Act 1945 to improve land for agricultural purposes and to mitigate flooding.
 Arterial drainage maintenance and monitoring of these schemes is still carried out by OPW on rivers, lakes, weirs, bridges and embankments to maintain adequate conveyance and ensure that flood waters (of varying magnitude but typically the 3-year flood) are retained in bank by lowering water levels during the growing season thus reducing waterlogging on the adjacent land during wetter periods.
-Various channels within the Athenry LAP area benefit from the Arterial Drainage Schemes (see Appendix II mapping).
+Various channels within the Tuam LAP area benefit from the Arterial Drainage Schemes (see Appendix II mapping).

-The 2018 Flood Risk Management Plan (FRMP) for the Galway Bay South East River Basin (UOM29) identifies various general measures applicable to the catchment under "Measures Applicable for all Areas".
-The Plan identifies the following existing measures for the Galway Bay South East catchment in particular: Maintenance of Arterial Drainage Schemes; Maintenance of Drainage Districts; and Development of a Flood Forecasting System.
-For Athenry specifically, the Flood Risk Management Plan identifies that there is a relatively low level of flood risk to this community from rivers and/or the sea, and no structural flood relief measures are therefore proposed at this time.
-The current level of risk will be reviewed, along with all areas, on a regular basis into the future.
+The 2018 Flood Risk Management Plan (FRMP) for the Corrib River Basin (UOM30) identifies various general measures applicable to the catchment under "Measures Applicable for all Areas"3.
+The Plan identifies the following measures for the Corrib catchment in particular: Maintenance of Arterial Drainage Schemes; and Maintenance of Drainage Districts.

 The provision of flood protection measures can significantly reduce flood risk.
 However, the Ministerial Guidelines require that the presence of flood protection structures should be ignored in determining flood zones.
 This is because of risks relating to failure and severe flood events that exceed design capacity (the risk of severe events is exacerbated with climate change).
-Notwithstanding this, new development can proceed in areas that are at elevated levels of flood risk
+Notwithstanding this, new development can proceed in areas that are at elevated levels of flood risk subject to the Justification Test provided for by the Guidelines being passed, which takes into account proposals to manage flood risk, such as the development of defences.
+Although insurance can be challenging to attain in these instances.